Acraplet/wc_calibration/README.md

 The accuracy and precision of the fit is greatly improved if we use multiple maps (at different Rs but same abwff) together.
 Intuitively, the no-absorption, zero-scattering maps should be independant of R however it is not quite the case (mainly because of rounding errors).
 This issue should be resolved by using a binned approach but until then we need to have a reference max charge for each source position at each R that we want to use.

-## Extract the scattering length
+## Extract the scattering length (binned approach)

 ### Obtain the data of the reference scattering behaviour

-To understand how the charge collected by the mPMT is dependant on the scattering we need to collect reference data, at each (R, theta, phi) positions we have simulated data with a bunch of scattering lengths.
-These serve as reference points for the behaviour and are stacked together in Maps/maps_onePosition with
+To understand how the charge collected by the mPMT is dependant on the scattering we need to collect reference data, at each (R, theta, phi) bin we have simulated data with a bunch of scattering lengths.
+These serve as reference points for the behaviour and are stacked together in Maps/ref_maps_oneBin with

 ```
-bash make_onePositionMap.sh ID_ref
+bash make_oneBin_reference.sh ID_ref
 ```
 as well as files with a give rayff and an infinite abwff, we can also use this code on files with an infinite rayff and a given abwff this is useful later on to verify the hypothesis we made of there being an exponential response for the absorption coefficient